Opinion dynamics 1: Social contagion moves hearts and minds

 tl;dr A sincerely-held personal conviction is what a socially transmitted belief feels like from the inside.

-Self delusion leads us astray in many parts of life, and having a hard time seeing through our own flimsy opinions is one of those parts.
+Self-delusion leads us astray in many parts of life, and having a hard time seeing through our own flimsy opinions is one of those parts.
 If I acquire an opinion from my social network, I am likely to wilfully forget that I learned it from somewhere else.
 We call this Belief Change Blindness (Wolfe and Williams 2018), which is a tendency to believe that we have always believed what we now believe.
 Another is that we are all naive realists, which is to say, we tend to overestimate how much facts and reasoning have influenced our beliefs (but at the same time, we are likely to believe that that guy over there is full of superstition).
 Putting those together, I am unlikely to notice acquiring this belief from someone else.
 Instead, I am likely to think I have always felt this way, and I am likely to think it is based on facts, even if it is some random crap I heard a co-worker say off-handedly.
 If taking on a belief through gossip and hearsay feels like adopting smart, evidence-led beliefs, is it any wonder that we underestimate how big an effect gossip and hearsay has?
 The truth is, we are all sheeple most of the time, me, you and the person at the bus stop.

 It gets worse when we are required to reason at a big scale.
-People are demonstrably terrible at thinking through the how opinions behave at large scales (Watts 2014).
+People are demonstrably terrible at thinking through how opinions behave at large scales (Watts 2014).
 There are many experiments examining this — I quite like Salganik and Watts (2008), which is a large experiment where people were persuaded to like bands because experimenters manipulated the apparent popularity of their songs; At least in the short term, what is cool amongst your peers overwhelms what is good.
 When I put it that way, it sounds like I am saying something very obvious.
 But we behave as if making things cool was not how the world works, all the time, in political campaigning.

 Writ large, Everything is Obvious (once you know the answer) is Duncan Watts’ laundry list of examples of how all our intuitions about how society works are self-justifying guesses divorced from evidence, except for his, because Yahoo let him build his own experimental online social networks.